fer-nando-machado/aura-social-api/README.md

 Format all files using `go fmt`.

 ### `make build`
-Build source files into an executable binary called `aura.bin`.
+Build source files into an executable binary.

 ### `make test`
 Runs available tests.